June 16, 2023 CL Lesson Plans, ELA K-5, ELA Focus - Reading, ELA 6-8, ELA Resources - Activities, Core Literacy

 Free Reading Comprehension Lesson Plans

-In my four-day reading comprehension lesson plans, students will learn or review various reading strategies using multiple text.
-Each unit teaches students how to increase understanding of a topic using the Gradual Release of Responsibility instructional model: I do (the teacher provides explicit instruction and/or modeling), We do (the teacher and the students practice together), and You do (the students independently practice skill).
+In my four-day reading comprehension lesson plans, students will learn or review various reading strategies using multiple texts.
+Each unit teaches students how to increase their understanding of a topic using the Gradual Release of Responsibility instructional model: I do (the teacher provides explicit instruction and/or modeling), We do (the teacher and the students practice together), and You do (the students independently practice skill).
 Download each of the reading comprehension lesson plans now!#1 Compare and Contrast Strategy Lesson

 The ability to compare and contrast is an important reading strategy for students to learn.
 Comparing and contrasting improves comprehension by highlighting important details, making abstract ideas more concrete, and reducing confusion between related concepts.